Effective Date: 04 October 2022

 5. Your Rights and Choices To Control Your Personal Data

 Depending on your jurisdiction, you may have a number of rights in relation to the personal data that we hold about you.
 We are committed to address these rights where required under applicable law.
 These can be summarised as follows.

 - Know and Access.
 You may have the right to know what information we have collected about you and request a copy of the personal data we are processing about you.
 This request may be for: categories and/or specific pieces of personal data, categories of third parties with whom we disclose personal data and categories of what personal data is or disclosed, as well as the purpose for all of the above.
-Upon request, we will provide this information to you in electronic form.
+Upon request, we will provide this information to you in a structured, commonly used, and machine-readable format.
 For your own privacy and security, in our discretion we may require you to prove your identity before providing the requested information.
 If you require multiple copies of your personal data, we may charge a reasonable administration fee.

-Right to Non-Discrimination.
+- Right to Non-Discrimination.
+Marken advocates diversity and inclusion.
 We will not treat you differently for exercising a legal right regarding your personal data.

 If you are based in, or the issue relates to, the UK, the Information Commissioner’s Office can be contacted as follows:

 If you are a resident or the issue took place elsewhere in the European Economic Area (EEA), you have the right to lodge a complaint, The Data Protection Supervisory Authority will be the Data Protection Supervisory Authority that is local to you in your country as the data subject.
 A list of EU Supervisory Authorities is available here: https://edpb.europa.eu/about-edpb/board/members_en.

 The lead supervisory authority for Marken in Europe is the Data Protection Authority in Belgium (see: https://www.dataprotectionauthority.be/citizen), You also have the right to lodge a complaint with the local data protection authority if you believe that we have not complied with applicable data protection laws.